SemenTeplov/java-kanban/README.md

 of tasks in the epic, if the epic with id doesn't exist, throws exception.

 ### TestManager
-Class TestManager, is located in the folder tests, checks class Manager.
+Class TestManager, is located in the folder tests, checks class managers.InMemoryTaskManager.

 ### Note
 Have been two classes: EpicTask and Task, because functions Task and Subtask are similar.